 Their eyes locked.
 Kor knew her Co-Com Pilot was not psychic.
-Her dossier said she did possess a high empathy rating; a plus for a co-pilot of any vessel.
+Her dossier said she did possess a high empathy rating; a plus for a co-pilot serving any vessel.

 Pauline finished.
 “She likes you.
 Too much on her galactic plate at home among her Catarians.
 An experiment to see if a human can cut it.
 She likes you.”

-“She took my orders aship to study a human’s ability to lead?
+“She took my orders aboard Fallen Asteroid to study a human’s ability to lead?
 Sure she did.”
 Kor was skeptical.